vncling/frontend-nanodegree-feedreader/README.md

 When feeds are loading into the web browser, the test will automatically run and give feedback on the bottom about what has been run and reported results.

-## Deployment

-I deploy this app to github platform. you can access web app through this link: http://vncling.github.io/Udacity-Map-Project/index.html

 ## Built With